watsh-rajneesh/amigo-chatbot/README.md

 # ria (Raspberry Pi Intelligent Assistant)
 ##  A Virtual assistant for Raspberrry Pi

-It is made following the nice book on the subject by Tanay Pant - [Building a Virtual Assistant for Raspberry Pi (APress)] (https://www.amazon.com/Building-Virtual-Assistant-Raspberry-voice-controlled/dp/1484221664)
+It is made following the nice book on the subject by Tanay Pant - [Building a Virtual Assistant for Raspberry Pi (APress)](https://www.amazon.com/Building-Virtual-Assistant-Raspberry-voice-controlled/dp/1484221664)

-This is similar though much simplified version of products like [Google Home] (https://madeby.google.com/home/) or [Amazon Echo] (https://www.amazon.com/echo).
+This is similar though much simplified version of products like [Google Home](https://madeby.google.com/home/) or [Amazon Echo](https://www.amazon.com/echo).

-The idea is to use the Raspberry Pi based Virtual Assistant as one of the interfaces for [Amigo chatbot project] (https://github.com/sjsucohort6/amigo-chatbot-aws).
+The idea is to use the Raspberry Pi based Virtual Assistant as one of the interfaces for [Amigo chatbot project](https://github.com/sjsucohort6/amigo-chatbot-aws).

 Ria uses Google STT (Speech to text) API and espeak on Linux (or say on OSX) for TTS (Text to speech).